seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 I experienced the shock of the emergence of the web in highered as a student, and I was an active participant in the 2 other shocks as a professor and program manager at emlyon business school in 2014-2024 under the direction of Bernard Belletante.
 Belletante is a visionary who made sure these shocks were anticipated and translated into the programs and support services of the school.
 Launch of new programs in data science, creation of a Makers lab, new LMS, de-siloting of academic departments, recruitment of professors with new profiles, adaptation of the classrooms for hybrid learning, etc: the school served the students so well by making all these changes in advance rather than in reaction to the shocks.

-Among the 3 shocks, the development of the Internet and the web remains the one that I would personally be tempted to compare to AI, given the transformative effect they had on society in general.
+Among these 3 shocks, the development of the Internet and the web remains the one that I would personally be tempted to compare to AI, given the transformative effect they had on society in general.

-Given the relatively weak impact the web has had on the core experience of learning and teaching, a comparison betweeen AI and the web is important. **Maybe AI will reveal to be as important as the web at the societal level, but with similarly weak transformative effects on pedagogy itself?**
+> Given the relatively weak impact the web has had on the core experience of learning and teaching (as discussed just above), a comparison betweeen AI and the web could be illuminating.

+**Maybe AI will reveal to be as important as the web at the societal level, but with similarly weak transformative effects on pedagogy itself?**

 # Focus on the web as a historical frame of reference: is AI the same kind of shock to higher education?